JYGC/OffPeakMediaFetcher/README.md

-FetcherManager - GUI to manage data OffPeakMediaFetcher - Executable that gets called by Task Scheduler
+MediaManagerUI - GUI to manage data OffPeakMediaFetcher - Executable that gets called by Task Scheduler